matomo-org/developer-documentation/README.md

 The documents will be generated into the [docs/generated](docs/generated) directory.
 It will always generate the documentation for the master as well as for the latest stable version.

+## How to add docs for a new Piwik version

+* Increase version number for `LATEST_PIWIK_DOCS_VERSION` in `config/app.php`
+* Add a new line to `generate.sh` eg `php generator/generate.php --branch=3.x-dev --targetname=3.x` similar to the other ones.
+You might also want to copy the generation success detection.

 ## Writing guides

 Just edit the `docs/*.md` files.
 Any change you make there should be available on the developer website within a minute.